 Bake 400 degrees until golden brown or about 10 minutes.
 HINT: put ice cubes in your water to make it very cold – this makes it easier to mix your dough.

-One of my co-workers, Michelle Reynolds, shared this delicious holiday martini recipe.
+One of my colleagues, Michelle Reynolds, shared this delicious holiday martini recipe.

 3 ounces Finlandia Tangerine Vodka